 3. Low Lunge With Twist

-Adding a twist to this pose will lengthen and strengthen the muscles along the spine.
+Benefits: Adding a twist to a low lunge will lengthen and strengthen the muscles along the spine.
 It will also help you to remove energy blockages, which in turn will leave you feeling revitalized and ready for a steamy session between the sheets.